 Cacace brought along his passion: art.
 The Elmo sculpture by Mimmo Paladino from the Castel dell'Ovo fort sits next to the hotel's main entrance, a Giorgio De Chirico painting hangs near the reception desk, where a cloister grill from a 17th-century convent is the main standout.
 At the bar there is a video installation by Fabrizio Plessi that evokes the color of the sea at the Blue Grotto.
 In the transprent swimming pool there are mosaics by Velasco Vitali.
 Then there is the work of Arnaldo Pomodoro, which was transported to the site and assembled at night piece by piece: 40 meters of fiberglass that pay tribute to cuttlefish bone (it may well be an homage to Eugenio Montale).

-Today, the hotel is one of the Italian properties that belong to the Mytha Hotel Anthology.
 To round off its hospitality offering there are two restaurants, L'Olivo and Il Riccio, which have earned recognition from the prestigious Michelin Guide; there are the exclusive treatments of the Leg School at the Capri Beauty Farm overseen by Professor Francesco Canonaco, an international figure in the world of wellness.